 Pumice and perlite are both commonly used soil amendments that are added to potting mixes to improve drainage and aeration.
-Both materials are lightweight, porous, and can help prevent soil compaction, making them ideal for use with succulent plants, which require well-draining soil to thrive.
-However, there are a few key differences between pumice and perlite that you should consider when deciding which material to use for your succulents.
+Both materials are lightweight, porous, and can help prevent soil compaction, making them ideal for use with succulents and cacti, which require well-draining soil to thrive.
+However, there are a few key differences between pumice and perlite that you should consider when deciding which material to use for your succulent soil.

 What’s the difference between Pumice and Perlite?